kframework/c-semantics/README.md

 $ cpan -i XML::DOM
 </pre>

-(It might help to do this as sudo if it doesn't work as a normal user)
+(It might help to do this as sudo if it doesn't work as a normal user.)

 ## Install Ocaml (http://caml.inria.fr/):
-- OCaml is used in the C parser
+- OCaml is used in the C parser.
-- Version 3.11.0 works; probably many others work as well
+- Version 3.11.0 works; probably many others work as well.

 ### Example/Test:
 <pre>